srdja/Collections-C/README.md

 A library of generic data structures including a list, array, hashtable, deque etc..

 ## Examples
-Check the [documentation](https://srdja.github.io/Collections-C/) for details.
-And the [wiki](https://github.com/srdja/Collections-C/wiki) for more detailed examples (currently in progress).
+Check the [documentation page](https://srdja.github.io/Collections-C/) for mode detailed examples.
+(This is still in progress).
+The source for the documentation can be found [here](https://srdja.github.io/cc-doc-slate).

 HashTable:
 ```c